-When owning a home here in Northeast Wisconsin, there are a lot of considerations to think about to stay comfortable!
+When owning a home here in Northeast Wisconsin, there are a lot of considerations to think about to stay comfortable no matter what the Wisconsin climate brings!
 Finding energy-efficient appliances is a top concern for Wisconsin homeowners we talk to.
 An issue most homeowners don’t give much thought to (but should!) is their water heater!
 Too often water heaters are ignored or forgotten about until something goes wrong.
 Let’s take some time now to learn more and get familiar with water heaters!
 Watters Plumbing wants to go over the differences between electric water heaters and gas water heaters so you can better choose which is the better route to go for your home.

 Electric Water Heaters